MEF-BDA503/mef-bda503.github.io/index.md

 - Reports not linked from your Progress Journals will not be graded.
 - Bonus deadline is strict.
 But you are welcome to put your analysis to your Progress Journals afterwards.
 They will be taken into account to determine your letter grades regardless of the bonus.

+**Netflix Assignment (Deadline Nov 3, 18:30)**

+- You are going to analyze Netflix shows with a given dataset.
+- Gather Netflix data from [this link](https://github.com/ygterl/EDA-Netflix-2020-in-R/raw/master/netflix_titles.csv).
+- Refer to Yigit Erol's [Medium post](https://medium.com/deep-learning-turkiye/exploration-of-netflix-2020-dataset-in-r-markdown-eda-b202bbaec4a) and [Github repository](https://github.com/ygterl/EDA-Netflix-2020-in-R/).
+It is an RMarkdown project and Rmd files and his analyses might help you.
+- Prepare your own analysis.
+It might be about a single genre, distribution and benchmark of genres, ratings, durations, or anything else that you think is creative and analytical.
+(Pro tip: End your analysis with some show suggestions to make it more interesting.)
+- Post the RMarkdown HTML output and upload it to your Progress Journal.
+(You need to give a link on your PJ to your assignment, otherwise it won’t be evaluated.)
+Add a reference link to Yigit's work.

 # Week 2 (Oct 6, 2021)

 - [Introduction to dplyr v1.0.0](https://pjournal.github.io/files/dplyr_renewable.html)